dlvdls18/Encro/README.md

 # Encro
-String compressor for Vanilla JavaScript
+Encro is a string compressor for Vanilla JavaScript that uses Cantor Pairing Function.